tararoskell/mytomatoes.com/README.md

 Running the tests
 -----------------
-* Run the PHP-tests with: `cd tests && php ts_all_tests.php text`
+* Run the PHP-tests with: `cd source/www/tests && php ts_all_tests.php text`
-* Run the JavaScript-tests with jsTestDriver
+* Run the JavaScript-tests with jsTestDriver from mytomatoes-root

 Contributing